AtomicGamer9523/BlackSmithMC/README.md

 BlackSmithMC supports 1.18.1 clients.
 We do not currently have plans to support multiple versions at once, but we may consider this in the future.

-### Goals

-The BlackSmithMC project aims to provide a Minecraft server that is _fast_, _modular_, and paired with an ergonomic plugin API.

-Our mid-term goal is to make BlackSmithMC usable on hub and minigame servers.
-The limited set of gameplay features available in BlackSmithMC is not a problem for such servers that require a small subset of vanilla functionality.
-On the other hand, BlackSmithMC's modularity and performance lends itself to these types of servers.
-Therefore, our current focus is on building a rich plugin API to enable these use cases.

-In the long term, BlackSmithMC could be used on larger, more survival-like servers, where its performance should allow many players to simultaneously play on the same world requiring very few resources.

-### Ecosystem

-The BlackSmithMC ecosystem consists of several repositories:

-* [`libcraft`](https://github.com/feather-rs/feather/tree/main/libcraft), a set of Rust crates providing Minecraft functionality.
-* [`quill`](https://github.com/feather-rs/feather/tree/main/quill), our work-in-progress plugin API.
-Quill plugins are written in Rust and compiled to WebAssembly.
-BlackSmithMC runs them in a sandboxed WebAssembly VM.
-* [`feather`](https://github.com/feather-rs/feather/tree/main/feather), the so called "heart" of the project
-* [`BlackSmithMC`](./blacksmith/), the server software built on top of all of them.

 ### Performance

 Comparisons to vanilla performance _will_ be extremely misleading, because BlackSmithMC implements so few features.
 But if you really want them: